jandrewrogers/AquaHash/benchmark.md

 ![Large string performance](benchmark/large_string_macos.png)

 **Analysis**
-* AquaHash is the fastest hash function in this benchmark and it can process about 15bytes/cycle.
+* AquaHash is the fastest hash function in this benchmark and it can processes about 15 bytes/cycle.
 * clhash is still the second best hash function for large strings, however, it is still 60% slower than AquaHash from our benchmark.
 * boost::hash is still the worse hash function in this benchmark.
 It is about 50x slower than AquaHash.